zevv/nim-async-issue/README.md

 incompatible Async implementations.
 Async I/O is an important piece of core infrastructure which provides the foundation for a lot of other protocol implementations.
-Having two incompatible and mutually exclusive async frameworks is probably not a good thing for the community - shoud I implement my new protocol on top of the one or the other?
+Having two incompatible and mutually exclusive async frameworks is probably not a good thing for the community - should I implement my new protocol on top of the one or the other?
 Or both?
 What if I choose the one but want to use a 3d party lib that depends on the other?